-Use only accredited practitioners (fire safety) for functions related to fire systems as specified in the Environmental Planning and Assessment Regulation 2000 (NSW).
+Use only accredited practitioners (fire safety) for functions related to fire systems as specified in the Environmental Planning and Assessment (Development Certification and Fire Safety) Regulation 2021 (NSW).

-The use of such persons shall not relieve the Contractor of liability for the fitness of the Works for the purposes required by the Contract.
+The use of such persons will not relieve the Contractor of liability for the fitness of the Works for the purposes required by the Contract.